MYTH: It Doesn't Matter Where You Sit

 Where detailed seating charts were available, we also calculated survival rates for various parts of the passenger cabin.
 Again, the trend was clear: The rear cabin (seats located behind the trailing edge of the wing) had the highest average survival rate at 69 percent.
 The overwing section had a 56 percent survival rate, as did the coach section ahead of the wing.
 First/business-class sections (or in all-coach planes, the front 15 percent) had an average survival rate of just 49 percent.

 So when the "experts" tell you it doesn't matter where you sit, have a chuckle and head for the back of the plane.
-And once your seatbelt is firmly fastened, relax: There's been
+And once your seatbelt is firmly fastened, relax: There's been only one fatal jet crash in the U.S. in the last five-plus years.

 In conclusion, dont get first class or business class seat.
 Be humble and get a plane ticket of the normal class.
 Haha...Since every cloud has a silver lining, getting a normal class ticket too has its silver lining.
 You are more likely to survive a (of course, far be it!!!) plane crash...=P